B.C.'s Tourism Strategy

 In September 2015, the Province released its updated three-year strategy for the tourism sector to support the BC Jobs Plan commitment to grow tourism revenue and jobs, and showcase the important role tourism plays in many parts of our economy.

-B.C.'s tourism strategy, Gaining the Edge: 2015-2018 builds on the momentum from the first Gaining the Edge released in 2012.
+B.C.'s tourism strategy, Gaining the Edge: 2015-2018 (PDF, 2.8 MB) builds on the momentum from the first version released in 2012.
 The updated strategy renewed our investment commitments and created new actions to address emerging opportunities.

 B.C.'s tourism strategy relies on the efforts of multiple government agencies to ensure provincial policies and programs are aligned to support tourism’s growth and sustainability.
 The Province plays an important role in supporting and facilitating this growth including the effective management and administration of activities on Crown land, support for culture and arts, investments in parks and protected areas, transportation and infrastructure, as well as our many unique heritage attractions and vast network of recreational trails.
 The complex programs and policies that guide the management of these unique tourism assets can each have a direct or indirect impact on B.C.’s desirability as a preferred travel destination and place to do business.

 Destination BC, the provincial tourism marketing agency plays a key role in leading tourism marketing and development activities for the province.
 Destination BC delivers on key actions under Gaining the Edge by showcasing B.C. and the Super, Natural British Columbia® brand to the world with the goal of increasing the number of visitors to the province and the economic benefits generated by the industry.